Vegan Stuffing Pot Pie — A Thanksgiving-Inspired Classic

 • A vegan pie crust.
 I used a premade whole wheat vegan pie crust but you can certainly go all out and make your own from scratch.
 You’ll only need a bottom crust for this recipe.

 • Vegan cream and broth.
-There are a number of vegan heavy cream options out there including Silk brand, Califiia, Country Crock and even Trader Joe’s has one available.
+There are a number of vegan heavy cream options out there including Silk brand, Califia, Country Crock and Violife.
+Some have also used coconut cream and have said they didn’t taste it in the final dish.
 For broth, you can use a canned or packaged veggie broth, one reconstituted from bouillon powder or homemade if you have it.

 • Vegan chick’n pieces.
-I used Gardein ultimate chick’n pieces but there are other options for plain pieces from Daring Foods, Meati, Alpha, Tofurky, Morningstar, Abotts and others.
+I used Gardein ultimate chick’n pieces but there are other options for plain pieces from Daring Foods, Just, Tofurky, Morningstar, Abotts and others.
 I also think cubing up your leftover vegan holiday roast would be great in this pie.

 • Vegan stuffing.
 This is the star of the dish and I used my recipe for a classic version here or you could use accidentally vegan premade stuffing mixes from Pepperidge Farm or Stovetop (their pork flavor is actually vegan friendly.)
 Leftover stuffing will work too!